What is condo (HO-6) insurance?

 The best condo insurance

-State Farm’s standard condo policies provide all the basic coverages that many folks need, but it also provides an impressive selection of optional coverages.
+State Farm’s standard condo policies provide all the basic coverages that many folks need and provide an impressive selection of optional coverage offerings.
 Counterfeit money and forgery expense protection pays up to $1,000 if a thief makes a fraudulent transfer from your account or if you unwittingly receive a counterfeit bill.
 In the event of equipment failure or a power outage, refrigerated products coverage can help pay to replace spoiled food in your refrigerator or freezer.